 Hidden Worlds: A Geography of Childhood Multispecies Secret Places

 "Hidden Worlds: A Geography of Childhood Multispecies Secret Places" develops a holistic understanding of childhood secret places.
 The phenomenon of secret places is mapped by weaving together diverse sources with an empirical study, which invites the public to send anonymous postcards on their childhood secret place.
-These postcards are displayed below, come explore these hidden worlds!
+Come explore these hidden worlds!

 Funders